A former employer hired me to set energy prices and create stupidly wicked compensation metrics for its sales team.

 Step 2: Spend a few minutes creating a mockup.

-I don’t care if you sketch it out on a napkin while the Starbucks barista pulls your espresso, or if spend a bazillion hours laying it out dashboard-style in Excel or even Photoshop (just don’t waste your time picking out fonts, border styles, etc. because you will change them 20 times over before you’re done).
+I don’t care if you sketch it out on a napkin while the Starbucks barista pulls your espresso, or if spend a bazillion hours laying it out dashboard-style in Excel or even Photoshop (just don’t waste your time at this stage picking out colors, border styles, etc.).

 The point is to have a rough idea of what you want the finished product to look like.